Steve Dain: Transition and firing

-Dain was a successful teacher at Emery High School, earning a 'teacher of the year' award and achieving tenure, but he struggled with the distress of living as someone he was not, noting later, "I wanted to be who I was.
+Dain was a successful teacher at Emery High School, earning a "teacher of the year" award and achieving tenure, but he struggled with the distress of living as someone he was not, noting later, "I wanted to be who I was.
 I wanted to also fit.
-And to be who I was "and" fit would not go together."
+And to be who I was 'and' fit would not go together."

 In 1976, Dain took six months' sick leave to seek gender-affirming hormone therapy and surgery at Stanford with Dr. Donald Laub, legally changed his name, and grew a beard and mustache.
 When he returned to Emery High that summer, community reactions were mixed, with students showing curiosity about what had happened while parents and the school superintendent raised concerns.

 Termination and lawsuit

 In October 1976, the school district suspended Dain on grounds of "unfitness, immoral conduct and dishonest use of sick leave".
 Dain sued for wrongful termination and was successfully reinstated, but the board moved to fire him for wrongful use of medical leave.

-In 1978, after a two year legal battle that drove him nearly to bankruptcy, he resigned in order to collect his pension.
+In 1978, after a two-year legal battle that drove him nearly to bankruptcy, Dain resigned in order to collect his pension.
 Two weeks later, an Oakland Superior Court judge ruled that he must be given a choice between the suspension or accepting an outright dismissal, which would entitle him to back pay retroactive to the day he was suspended.
 Dain was ultimately awarded $19,000.